About the University of Chicago Library

 Technical Infrastructure for Faculty Research: The Library provides technical infrastructure for faculty research such as the OCHRE Data Service in the Oriental Institute, and the ARTFL Project (Project for American and French Research on the Treasury of the French Language).

-Knowledge@UChicago: The Library is leading an initiative with IT Services to build a digital repository to preserve and share the scholarly, creative, and administrative assets of the University.
+Knowledge@UChicago: The Library leads an initiative with IT Services to maintain and expand a digital repository that preserves and shares the scholarly, creative, and administrative assets of the University.
 Knowledge@UChicago is now home to research articles, dissertations, and locally published journals and has begun to accept scholarly datasets to ensure that research is citable, reusable, and archived for the long-term.
 The Library is now developing processes that will allow researchers to automate their deposits into Knowledge@UChicago so that it can become an integral part of their research workflow.